abhijit84842/Web_Development_Projects_2024/MERN Stack Project/CitySling_E-com_in_NodeJs/README.md

 - EJS from npm => for server side rendring
 - mongoose from npm
 - cookie-parser from npm
+- debug from npm -> print data insted of console.

 // Models Create